smroid/cedar-detect/README.md

 microservice invocation API is provided using gRPC.

-The src/bin/stargate_server.rs binary runs as a gRPC service, providing a simple image==>centroids RPC interface.
+The src/bin/stargate_server.rs binary runs as a gRPC service, providing a simple image &rarr; centroids RPC interface.
 See src/proto/star_gate.proto for the gRPC service definition.

 In python/stargate_client.py, a simple Python script demonstrates how to invoke